 The governor also would close the state’s controversial juvenile detention facility, the Connecticut Juvenile Training School, in 2018.
 Its now holds just 55 children, he said.

-Malloy later told the Juvenile Justice Oversight Planning Committee, whose members include police, judges, lawyers and other practitioners, it would have the next year to anticipate and plan for issues raised by giving juvenile courts a new class of defendants, deemed “young adults.”
+Malloy later told the Juvenile Justice Policy and Oversight Committee, whose members include police, judges, lawyers and other practitioners, it would have the next year to anticipate and plan for issues raised by giving juvenile courts a new class of defendants, deemed “young adults.”

 William H. Carbone, a committee member who held a series of high-ranking criminal-justice positions and now teaches at the University of New Haven, told his colleagues that the Obama administration will be closely following how Connecticut implements the changes.